 Avoid leaving the water in the tank when the motor home is not in use.
 Turn the water pump OFF before draining the water tank.
 Whenever possible, drain the fresh water tank before traveling.
 Water in the tank will reduce the carrying capacity of the motor home.
 See Motor Home Loading section of the On The Road chapter.

-The main water tank "quick-drain" valve is located on the end of the water tank.
+The main water tank "quick-drain" valve is located on the end of the water tank or on the sidewall adjacent to the water tank.

 Water Pump